Istanbul Food Guide

 Photo credit: Köşkeroğlu

-If you know the secret to taste is onions, then you’ll be glad to know that this refined neo-baroque spot adds spring onions as well as the normal kind to their çiğ köfte.
-Fiercely spicy, you may want to enjoy the cold-brewed liquorice sweet tea with it to cool yourself down.
+If you know the secret to taste is onions, you’ll be glad to hear this refined neo-baroque spot adds green onions as well as the normal kind to its çiğ köfte.
+Fiercely spicy, it goes well with their cold-brewed licorice sweet tea to cool yourself down.

-After the çiğ köfte as a starter, it’s a hard pick between the Köşekeroğlu kebab with grilled cheese, finely chopped pastrami, and pistachio embedded in the meat or the Chef’s Special Kebab with cheese and nutmeg embedded in the meat and topped with yogurt with basil and tomatoey hot sauce.
-If you’re going for the latter, the ayran drink is your best friend.
+After çiğ köfte as an appetizer, it’s a hard pick between the Köşkeroğlu kebab, with grilled cheese, finely chopped pastrami, and pistachio embedded in the meat, or the Chef’s Special Kebab, with cheese and nutmeg in the meat, topped with basil yogurt and a tomatoey hot sauce.
+If you go for the latter, ayran is your best friend.

-When you’re done, you may wish to try the thyme tea to help you digest everything.
+When you’re done, try the thyme tea to help you digest everything.

 4. Çiya Sofrası

-This quaint, unassuming spot changes its menu as per the day of the week.
-On Fridays, and only on Fridays, you can get the çiğ köfte, while your vegetarian friend could try the drool-worthy selection of vegetarian and vegan dishes.
+This quaint, unassuming spot changes its menu by the day of the week.
+On Fridays, and only on Fridays, you can get çiğ köfte, while your vegetarian friend works through a long selection of vegetarian and vegan dishes.

-Although you can’t get the raw meatballs any other day, thankfully, the fig ice cream (think evaporated milk with fig inside) will soothe your disappointment away if you arrive on the wrong date.
-The sour, slightly tangy okra is scrumptious if you like tart food.
-Alternatively, the Tas kebab with its tomatoey sauce is more savory than sour.
-Plus, the Perde Pilavı (curtain rice) is like a lava cake/souffle, except it contains rice, raisins, crunchy pine nuts, and almonds.
+Arrive on the wrong date and the fig ice cream (think evaporated milk with fig inside) will soothe the disappointment.
+The sour, slightly tangy okra is scrumptious if you like tart food, and the Tas kebab with its tomatoey sauce runs more savory than sour.
+The Perde Pilavı (curtain rice) is like a lava cake or souffle, except it holds rice, raisins, crunchy pine nuts, and almonds.
 Yum.

 5. Kaşıbeyaz Florya